inbravo/java-to-scala/first-milestone/cheat-sheet.md

 6. Program [PrimaryConstructorTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/PrimaryConstructorTest.scala) describes field passing using constructors in Scala

-7. Scala’s syntax avoids some of the boilerplate that burdens Java programs.
+7. Scala syntax avoids some of the boilerplate that burdens Java programs.
 In Scala, you can define a class using `class Employee(name: String, age: String){}`.
 Same in Java requires...

 ```java
 /* Equivalent Java class */